 Butterfly Pea Flowers are gorgeous!
-They are also exceptional to add to our diets as well as topical skincare formulations.
+They are also exceptional to add to our diets and topical skincare formulations.
 Why, might you ask?
 First, have you read about or know all about 'glycation'?
 Glycation is a chemical reaction typically caused by the excess sugar we ingest, pollution, UV radiation, and oxidative stress.
-These damaging sugar molecules attach themselves to important skin healthy cells such as elastin and collagen which in turn causes aging, loss of elasticity and so much more!
+These damaging sugar molecules attach themselves to important skin-healthy cells such as elastin and collagen, which causes aging, loss of elasticity, and so much more!

-Butterfly Pea Flowers are highly praised for their content of proanthocyanidins which stimulates the natural production of collagen and elastin.
+Butterfly Pea Flowers are highly praised for their content of proanthocyanidins, which stimulate the natural production of collagen and elastin.
 They also protect our skin from pollution while offering soothing properties to help calm the effects of Rosacea and reduce the redness many people experience.

 Clays - keep in a dry, dark place.
 Shelf life is at least 2 years.